 Brenna Courtney, Creative Writing

-Brenna Courtney grew up in Chantilly, Virginia and is interested in poetry and the visual arts.
-Her collage series surveying the imagery of her mixed race experience, What kind of idea are you?, was recognized by the Scholastic Art & Writing Awards and exhibited in the Parsons School of Design in 2019.
+Brenna Courtney grew up in Chantilly, Virginia and is currently pursuing a double major in computer science and English in the College.
+Her collage series, What kind of idea are you?, which surveys the imagery of her mixed race experience, was recognized by the Scholastic Art & Writing Awards and exhibited in the Parsons School of Design in 2019.
 At UVA, she enjoys attending and reading at Flux Poetry & Spoken Word, as well as participating in the group Puzzle Poesis, which, among other goals, investigates how puzzles can give rise to new units of poetic meaning.
-Brenna is currently pursuing a computer science major in the College and hopes to explore how technology can expand the creative arts.
 A few of her favorite writers and artists include Helen Oyeyemi, Ian Cheng, Ted Chiang, and Toko Hosoya.
 She is honored to be a part of the Miller Arts Program, and grateful for this opportunity to work and grow alongside other Scholars.

 Noelle Lee, Studio Art